iwakan/teledong/sdk-library/README.md

 #### License

-The reference software libraries have the MIT License, meaning you are free to use them in your software, even commercial ones, as long as you include a copy of the MIT License text.
+The reference software libraries have the MIT License, meaning you are free to use them in your software, even commercial ones, as long as you include a copy of the MIT License text somewhere.